dimitrismistriotis/djforge/Setup.md

 1. _Create a file named render.yaml..._ this has already beed done in `render.yaml` in the root of this project.
-Check it and edit it if needed, for example if the name of the application has changed
+Check it and edit it if needed, for example, if the name of the application has changed
 2. In the Render Dashboard, go to the Blueprints page and click New Blueprint Instance.
 3. Select the repository that contains your blueprint and click Connect.
 4. Give your blueprint project a name and click Apply.